Web site

 - drained the top of the Akapana, probably the sunken

-court - the drains run to cut-stone spouts in the terrace
+- the drains run to cut-stone spouts in the terrace

 retaining walls, which would have gushed water onto the paved top surface of

-the terrace below - these have drains that in turn flow out from the next
+- these have drains that in turn flow out from the next

-lower terrace face - so during a rain (or after, if the drains could be
+- so during a rain (or after, if the drains could be

 closed and opened by operators at the top), the Akapana mound would spout